IoTopenTech/myIoTopenTech/docs/supported-devices.md

 my IoT open Tech currently supports the following device/asset type.

-If the device you want to use is not available in this table, or if you want to modify/improve its integration, please refer to the developer documentation in our repository.
+If the device you want to use is not available in this table, or if you want to modify/improve its integration, please refer to the developer's documentation in our repository.

 ## Asset types